ledatp/DH150-PETERSON/Spring 2020 Assignments/Assignment 1.md

 #### Website 2: [Busuu](https://www.busuu.com/)
 Busuu is another popular language-learning platform that performs similarly to Duolingo, with less language options.
 Upon entering the site, you are asked to choose a language you would like to learn and answer a couple of essentials question.
 After that, the user is taken to their language profile with a plethora of categories that they may learn (e.g., Greeting, Pronouns).
 Overall, I believe this website also has done well in attempts to make it concise and simple to navigate; however, it also shows minor issues regarding **SOMETHING + Insert Pictures**<br/>

-### Heuristics Evaluation Ratings
+### Heuristics Evaluation Severity Ratings
-**1**: Site performed below average for this heuristic and could use major immediate reevaluation for better usability.<br/>
+**1**: Site performed average for this heuristic and does not need to be reevaluated/altered for better usability.<br/>
 **2**: Site performed slightly below average for this heuristic and has the potential to be altered for better usability.<br/>
-**3**: Site performed average for this heuristic and does not need to be reevaluated/altered for better usability.<br/>
+**3**: Site performed below average for this heuristic and could use major immediate reevaluation for better usability.<br/>
 <br/>
 ## Duolingo - Nielson's 10 Heuristic Evaluation
 ### 1: Visibility of System Status
+**Severity Rating: 2**
 Duolingo does not give new users any information about things such as leadership boards, lingots, and health when they start learning.
 Therefore, as I went through the lessons and lost health, I was unaware of what that meant.
 Losing health means that I am unable to progress further with learning unless I purchase more health through lingots or wait hours to regain them.
 I believe Duolingo could have done more to help users integrate themselves into the site without having to find out through trial and error.
 Because their style of having a game-like design is unique, I believe having tutorials for these features should be added.<br/>
 <br/>
+**Severity Rating: 2**
 When learning a lesson, there is a bar on top that progressively fills up with different color, indicating that you are making progress each time you get an answer right.
 This give users a *rough* estimate of how many more question they need to answer correctly to progress to the next level.
 I understand that it is difficult to give exact time because individuals will learn at their own pace; however, I believe a feature could be added to tell users exactly how many questions in total they need correct to move on from a given lesson.
 <br/>
 ### 2: Match Between System and Real World
+**Severity Rating: 1**
 Duolingo uses relevant pictures to depict what would be learned.
 For instance, if you are learning clothing, a picture of asock would represent the lesson.
 In addition, Duolingo's drop boxes are also represented in the same fashion (i.e., picture/designs paired with words that represent one another).
 I believe this a good example of this heuristic as it makes it more simple and efficient for users to navigate the site.<br/>
 <br/>
+**Severity Rating: 2**
 Duolingo has a section for "Next Achievement" with a goal given to its user.
 When clicking on it, I realized that I had not completed the achievements prior to the one that I am currently on.
 I believe the word "Next" was misleading as it was used to mean which achievement I was closest to achieving rather than meaning an sequential order of achievement that I was to complete.
 By wording it in this manner, I did not attempt other achievements because I assumed there was an order to them similarly to how there is an order to the lessons.
 <br/>
 ### 3: User Control and Freedom
+**Severity Rating: 2**
-Upon creating an account, the user establish their goal for the course along with how many minutes per day they plan to study.
+- Upon creating an account, the user establish their goal for the course along with how many minutes per day they plan to study.
 These goals are able to be altered by the intensity of learning represented by EXP (e.g., daily goal of 50 EXP for intense learning vs. daily goal of 10 EXP for casual learning).
 This gives users the freedom to control the pace of their learning without pressure.
 A critique for this, however, would be in how to  change your goal and intensity.
 In the drop box menu after clicking on your profile icon, it is located in the "Coach" option; the wording for this is not a clear representation of what it offers, making it difficult to find.<br/>
 <br/>
+**Severity Rating: 2**
 After completing the placement test upon creating an account, users unlock certain lessons, while others remain locked.
 To me, it seems like the topics are locked by topic rather than by difficulty.
 This leads to poor freedom and control because users are unable to choose and learn topics that are relevant for their current situation without learning all of its latter.
 For instance, if I am looking to learn numbers in Vietnamese, I would have to complete 20 lessons that are not particularly relevant to learning Vietnamese numbers.
 <br/>
 ### 4: Consistency and Standards